rosemary-crypto/rosemary-crypto.github.io/_posts/2024-08-14-build-with-gstreamer-Lesson-1.md

 ### Next Steps

 - **Access the Code:** All the code examples, detailed explanations, and installation instructions are available in the [GitHub repository](https://github.com/rosemary-crypto/build-with-gstreamer).
 Make sure to check it out to follow along with each article in the series.
-- **Experiment:** Try experimenting with different GStreamer elements and building more complex pipelines.
 - **Explore the Documentation:** Dive into the GStreamer documentation to explore additional features and plugins.
 - **Stay Tuned:** Look forward to the next article, where we’ll discuss GStreamer plugins and how they work.